LAAC-LSCP/ChildProject/docs/source/api-annotations.rst

     This can be done with :meth:`~ChildProject.annotations.AnnotationManager.remove_set` to remove a set of annotations from the index while preserving raw annotations.

+Users are advised to check the consistency and validity of the annotations and their index using the validation procedure.

 Validating annotations
 ~~~~~~~~~~~~~~~~~~~~~~